 Chronic Obstructive Pulmonary Disease (COPD) and Palliative Care

-Chronic obstructive pulmonary disease (COPD) is a condition in which the airways in the lungs become damaged, making it difficult for air to flow in and out.
-Symptoms of the disease include shortness of breath, low oxygen in the blood, cough, pain, weight loss and risk of lung infections.
-Patients may also suffer from emotional effects such as depression, anxiety, insomnia and social isolation.
+Chronic obstructive pulmonary disease (COPD) is a condition in which the airways in the lungs become damaged.
+This makes it hard for air to flow in and out.
+Symptoms can include shortness of breath, low oxygen in the blood, coughing, pain, weight loss and the risk of lung infections.
+People may also suffer from emotional effects such as depression, anxiety, insomnia and social isolation.

-A pulmonologist (lung specialist) will help you with the medical treatment of your COPD, but the symptoms that accompany the disease require careful management.
-Managing these symptoms, along with the pain and stress of having the disease, can be very difficult.
-This is why palliative medicine, or palliative care, can be an important part of your treatment.
+A pulmonologist (lung doctor) will help you with the medical treatment of your COPD.
+But the symptoms of the disease also need careful management.
+Managing the symptoms and stress of COPD can be very difficult.
+This is why palliative care can be an important part of your treatment.

 COPD Symptoms and Treatment— How Palliative Care Can Help

-Palliative care is a specialty in medicine focused on treating the symptoms, pain and stress that accompany serious illnesses like COPD.
-It is available to you from the moment you are diagnosed and through the entire course of your illness.
-The goal of palliative care is to help you, and your family, achieve the highest quality of life.
+Palliative care is specialized medical care focused on treating the symptoms and stress of serious illnesses like COPD.
+Palliative care is available to you from the moment you are diagnosed and through the entire course of your illness.
+The goal of palliative care is to help you, and your family, achieve the best possible quality of life.

 Palliative care is provided by a team of doctors, nurses and social workers who specialize in palliative care.
-The team gives you and your family an added layer of support.
+The team gives you and your family an extra layer of support.

-The palliative care team works in partnership with your pulmonologist and other medical specialists involved in your care to make sure that you and everyone else are “on the same page.”
-Navigating the health care system is often a challenge, but palliative care teams are experts at care coordination and keeping you and your family fully informed.
+The palliative care team works in partnership with your pulmonologist and other specialists involved in your care.
+They will make sure that you and everyone else are “on the same page.”
+Navigating the health care system is often a challenge, but palliative care teams are experts at this.

-Palliative care teams help deal with symptoms of shortness of breath by using medications such as low-dose morphine, which can reduce the feeling of breathlessness.
+Palliative care teams also help manage your shortness of breath by using medications that reduce the feeling of breathlessness.
 They can treat anxiety and depression with medications as well as talk therapy, massage and relaxation techniques.
 Having a chronic illness like COPD requires lifestyle changes.
 Palliative care specialists can help educate you on how to stay as healthy as possible during the course of the disease.